 I was just looking at some C# code at work today and it had XML Documentation (like javadoc or python docstrings, only with XML).
 Who was the idiot that came up with that idea?
 It's the most insane thing I've ever seen.
 Let's look at the predecessors to C#'s XML documentation:

 This script will automatically update a drupal module if your drupal source code is stored in a Subversion respository.
 It first removes all files except for the .svn directories, then extracts the tarball for the new version of the module.
 Then it runs an

 svn status command to see which files are new, which files have been removed in the new version, and which files have changed.
-The difference between this and svn_load_dirs is that renames aren't handled (well svn_load_dirs doesn't really handle them very well either).

 I used this script all the time before Picasa finally added this functionality.
 This script renames a whole bunch of photos, in a directory for example, appending numbers to the end of a base filename according to the EXIF dates stored inside the JPEGs.
 For example, a directory full of files that looks like this: